 The key is never to give up.
 Some of the most beautiful shots can develop from a more challenging shoot.

-Find more tips from Rob on capturing the best photos of your child at home.
+Find more tips from DeSantos on capturing the best photos of your child at home.

-Rob DeSantos is a photographer at PhotoOp NYC, the studio behind our cover shoot.
+Rob DeSantos is a photographer at PhotoOp NYC, the studio behind our annual kids' cover contest.
 Specializing in family portraits, PhotoOp NYC excels at making kids of all ages shine, from formal sittings to more creative promotional offerings during the year, including beloved Easter shots with fuzzy yellow baby chicks and on-location “candids” in the park or at a beach.